hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 3. Click the **Saved queries** tab and click the ID for the saved query created by your deployment.
 ![Images/cidazure-setup-dashboard-athenaquery](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-athenaquery.png?width=1000px)

+{{% notice note %}}
+Notice that the query creates a view of data for the past 6 months.
+You can fine tune this later if required.
+{{% /notice %}}

 4. Click the **Run** button to run the query.
 Once complete a new Athena view will be created.
 ![Images/cidazure-setup-dashboard-athenarun](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-athenarun.png?width=1000px)